Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

-Air conditioners are usually installed on concrete pads.
+Air conditioners are often placed on concrete pads.
 Over time, the pad could crack, shift or sink.
-This can result in breakdowns and even premature failure.
-Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.
+This can result in malfunctions and even premature failure.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor needs oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.